voxel51/fiftyone/docs/source/user_guide/using_dataset.rst

 FiftyOne provides a powerful and flexible class, `DatasetView`, for accessing subsets of `Samples`.

-The default view of a `Dataset` encompasses the entire `Dataset`, sorted by insertion order.
+The default view of a `Dataset` encompasses the entire `Dataset`, with unpredictable sort order.
 Basic ways to explore `DatasetViews` are available:

 .. code-block:: python